 Help support those stricken with amyotrophic lateral sclerosis (ALS) while participating in a fun, interactive live or virtual race and get into shape for the summer training for the event!

-Please join us for a live (in person) or virtual 5K on August 29th, 2021.
-It will be possible to switch your registration between the live and virtual race through 8/15/21, so don't wait to sign up!
+Please join us for a live (in person) 5K or virtual 5K or 1 Mile Kids Fun Run on May 15, 2022 (See below for details of different races).
+It will be possible to switch your registration between the live and virtual race through 4/30/2022, so don't wait to sign up!
 If you need help transferring registration between races, click here.

 Run Against ALS is a volunteer nonprofit organization.
 Our Mission is to provide relief, serve, and empower individuals affected by ALS to positively impact their quality of life by creating public awareness of the disease and fundraising.
 We aim to raise funds to support those stricken by the disease, organizations that provide equipment and other essential items for those with ALS, and institutions that are conducting essential ALS research.